How You're Ruining Your Vision Without Even Realizing It

 Keeping your hands and eyes clean is the easiest thing you can do to maintain eye health.
 "Poor hygiene can increase your risk of eye health issues like infection," says Lee.

-The Remedy Rx: "To lessen this risk you should wash your hands often to lessen the risk of bacteria being transferred to your eyes if you tend to rub them," says Lee.
+The Rx: "To lessen this risk you should wash your hands often to lessen the risk of bacteria being transferred to your eyes if you tend to rub them," says Lee.
 "If you're a contact lens wearer, make sure you're swapping out your case every two to three months, and use solutions made for your contact lenses specifically.
 Also, do not wear contact lenses in the shower or while swimming."

 You're Not Wearing Goggles When Swimming